mapnik/mapnik.github.com/download/index.markdown

 ### Older releases

-See the listing at [the github downloads](https://github.com/mapnik/mapnik/downloads).
+See the listing at [the download archive on s3](http://mapnik.s3.amazonaws.com/dist/).